-This pursuit of excellence is the inspiration behind Castrol’s partnership with Renault F1 Team.
+This pursuit of excellence is the inspiration behind Castrol’s partnership with Alpine F1 Team.
 Together we strive to win against the toughest opposition.

 Modern F1 engines are incredibly sophisticated.
-Only three 1600cc turbo-charged hybrid units may be used by each car per 21-race season, while the internal combustion units rev to 15,000rpm and produce more than 700bhp.
-So in an environment where success and failure is measured in milliseconds, marginal gains are critical.
+Only three 1600cc turbo-charged hybrid units may be used by each car per 23-race season, while the internal combustion units rev to 15,000rpm and produce more than 700bhp.
+So, in an environment where success and failure are measured in milliseconds, marginal gains are critical.

-Castrol has a team of dedicated technicians embedded in the Renault F1 Team.
-They work in partnership with the team to blend bespoke ultra-low viscosity lubricants, such as Castrol EDGE SUPERCAR, which must be strong enough to protect these engines from the phenomenal forces at work while reducing the friction that saps crucial power.
+Castrol has a team of dedicated engineers embedded in the Alpine F1 Team.
+They work in partnership with the engineers to blend bespoke ultra-low viscosity lubricants, such as Castrol EDGE SUPERCAR, which must be strong enough to protect these engines from the phenomenal forces at work while reducing the friction that saps crucial power.

-But once the oil is deployed in the RS19, Castrol’s mobile trackside support continues its work analysing its performance, monitoring quality control and the health of the engine’s components.
+But once the oil is deployed in the A521, Castrol’s mobile trackside support continues its work analysing its performance, monitoring quality control and the health of the Renault E-Tech power unit’s components.

-This insight allows us to develop lubricants for your car whilst proudly assisting Renault F1 Team in its quest to be world champions.
+This insight allows us to develop lubricants for your car whilst proudly assisting Alpine F1 Team in its quest to be world champions.

-This year Castrol partners the LCR Honda team, which runs a Honda RC213V 250bhp 1000cc V4 motorcycle for British ace and MotoGP race-winner Cal Crutchlow in the FIM MotoGP World Motorcycle Championship.
+In 2021, Castrol partners the LCR Honda Castrol MotoGP team, which runs a Honda RC213V 280bhp 1000cc V4 motorcycle for young star Alex Marquez in the FIM MotoGP World Motorcycle Championship.

 And only this long and glorious legacy on the track could have given us the insight to develop Castrol’s POWER1 lubricants developed especially for motorcycle.

 When Björn Waldegård clinched the World Rally Drivers’ Championship in 1979, he did so with Castrol emblazoned on the side of his Ford Escort RS1800.
-Four decades on and Sebastien Ogier did the same in an M-Sport Ford Fiesta WRC in 2018.
+Four decades on and Sebastien Ogier did the same in an M-Sport Ford Fiesta WRC in both 2017 and 2018.

 As long as there have been world rally champions, Castrol has been at the cutting edge of the toughest motorsport on Earth, providing drivers and teams with technical support and ensuring they have the right oil to reach the finish line.

-And this year Castrol EDGE will once again be there to underpin M-Sport and its four driving crews across four continents and 14 countries in the 2019 FIA World Rally Championship.
+In 2021 Castrol EDGE will once again be there to underpin M-Sport and its three driving crews across four continents and 12 countries in the FIA World Rally Championship.

-From the rugged mountains of Argentina to the icy snow banks of Sweden, the sun-dried plains of Australia and the heart-stopping asphalt of Sardinia, nothing tests the fundamental elements of a car to extremes like the WRC.
+From the rugged mountains of Sardinia to the icy snow banks of Finland, the twisting rain-soaked hairpins of Japan and the heart-stopping asphalt of Portugal, nothing tests the fundamental elements of a car to extremes like the WRC.

 And with so much of it taking place on the roads we drive on, there is no other global championship that provides a better laboratory for testing the strength of Castrol EDGE SUPERCAR.